-NPCs are responsible to ensure suitable medical provision and medical insurance coverage for their respective delegations for World Para Swimming Recognised Competitions and (subject to Regulation 6.4.2 below) for the full duration of the relevant Competition, including travel to and from such Competitions.
+NPCs are responsible for ensuring suitable medical provision and medical insurance coverage for their respective delegations for World Para Swimming Recognised Competitions and (subject to Regulation 6.4.2 below) for the full duration of the relevant Competition, including travel to and from such Competitions.
 NPCs must provide a copy of this insurance to World Para Swimming if requested.

-It shall be the responsibility of the LOC in each case to ensure on-site medical, emergency ambulance, first aid services and medical insurance coverage is provided at all IPC Games, IPC Competitions and World Para Swimming Sanctioned Competitions.
-The IPC Medical Committee shall issue and keep updated practical guidelines to assist LOCs in providing adequate medical services and taking appropriate safety measures at such Competitions.
+It shall be the responsibility of the LOC in each case to ensure on-site medical, emergency ambulance, first aid services and medical insurance coverage is provided at all IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions.

-Medical and safety services at IPC Games, IPC Competitions and World Para Swimming Sanctioned Competitions
+Medical and safety services at IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions

 The IPC shall be responsible for implementing the medical and safety services for IPC Games in accordance with the relevant host agreement.

-LOCs shall be responsible for implementing the medical and safety services at IPC Competitions and World Para Swimming Sanctioned Competitions in accordance with the Scope of Event Medical Services for IPC Athletes (that forms part of the host agreement between the IPC and the LOC).
+LOCs shall be responsible for implementing the medical and safety services at World Para Swimming Championships and World Para Swimming Sanctioned Competitions.

-A Competition Medical Director shall be appointed by the LOC for each IPC Competition and World Para Swimming Sanctioned Competition to prepare and co-ordinate the medical services and safety requirements during the relevant Competition.
-The IPC Medical and Scientific Director shall be the liaison person between World Para Swimming and the Competition Medical Director for all medical and safety-related matters.
-The IPC Medical and Scientific Director may delegate specific responsibilities to such person or persons at his discretion.
+A Competition Chief Medical Officer shall be appointed by the LOC (with the approval of WPS) for each World Para Swimming Championships and World Para Swimming Sanctioned Competition to prepare and co-ordinate the medical services and safety requirements during the relevant Competition.

-At all IPC Competitions and any other Competitions determined by World Para Swimming, World Para Swimming shall be responsible to ensure a medical representative to monitor implementation of these and any other competition specific medical and safety rules.

 Medical services

 Blood Lactate Testing

-Any country wishing to conduct blood lactate testing on one or more of its athletes at an IPC Games and IPC Competition must submit a formal application and follow the protocol determined by World Para Swimming.
+Any country wishing to conduct blood lactate testing on one or more of its Athletes at an IPC Games and World Para Swimming Championships must submit a formal application and follow the protocol determined by World Para Swimming.

-The LOC shall provide facilities for the safe disposal of used needles/sharps and of contaminated waste in accordance with local public health laws
+The LOC shall provide facilities for the safe disposal of used needles/sharps and of contaminated waste in accordance with local public health laws.

 Protective Medical Taping

-An athlete who wishes to compete with protective medical taping (covering for example: open wound, pressure sores, stoma, sensitive skin) must receive clearance from the Referee (in consultation with the Medical Delegate, if on site) prior to the start of each session or from the moment the taping is required.
-Violating this rule may result in the athlete being disqualified and/or disallowed from competing further in the Competition.
+An Athlete who wishes to compete with protective medical taping (covering for example: open wound, pressure sores, stoma, sensitive skin) must receive clearance from the Referee (in consultation with the Chief Medical Officer, if on site) prior to the start of each session or from the moment the taping is required.
+Violating this rule may result in the Athlete being disqualified and/or disallowed from competing further in the Competition.

 Harassment